- Misleading Vividness

 It's said that "'Dog Bites Man' is not news; 'Man Bites Dog' is news."
 Using that example, this trope is when somebody assumes that men biting dogs is more common than the reverse, because it appears in the papers more often.

-- News media often seize upon similar stories in the wake of a large event; for example, following a story of a very rare unprovoked attack by an urban fox in Britain, newspapers are covering a far more minor case of a child who was bitten after pulling a fox's tail.
+- News media often seize upon similar stories in the wake of a large event; for example, following a story of a very rare unprovoked attack by an urban fox in Britain, newspapers were covering a far more minor case of a child who was bitten after pulling a fox's tail.
 Such spates of similar stories create an impression that a massive problem exists, when the only real difference is that every event is now being reported on.

-- School shootings are given extensive media coverage and are a common fear for parents; in fact, contrary to popular belief, shootings in the US are actually rare, they are so rare that a US child is more likely to be struck by lightning than to be killed by a mass-murderer (let alone one who targets a school).
-Needless to say, for the 95% of us who don't live in the USA that chance is several dozen times less likely still - to the point that you'd be wiser to fear sharks and vending machines.
+- School shootings are given extensive media coverage and are a common fear for parents; in fact, contrary to popular belief, shootings in the US are actually rare, they are so rare that a child in the US is more likely to be struck by lightning than to be killed by a mass-murderer (let alone one who targets a school).
+Needless to say, for the 95% of us who don't live in the United States, that chance is several dozen times less likely still — to the point that you'd be wiser to fear sharks and vending machines.

 - Parents are terrified of their children being abducted by strangers, due to overwhelming coverage of such events (think Elizabeth Smart).
 However, the vast majority of kidnappings are committed by immediate family members or close friends.
 (For example, divorcing parents involved in a messy custody battle.)